 Overall, Walmart’s stats for the same time period are far less “up and down;” but their numbers are lower, ranging from 67% to 72% (source).
 With that said, let’s look at some complaints about Walmart, again from the Consumer Affairs website.

-We get calls every month from customers who have ordered on both of the above mentioned venues who have run into a snag with the seller and need an immediate resolution.
-It takes time to resolve claims on Amazon, Ebay, and Wal-Mart, you can’t speak directly to the seller.
-In the mean time, they seek us out to fulfill the request.
+We get calls every month from customers who have ordered cremation urns from Amazon and Walmart who have run into a snag with the seller and need an immediate resolution.
+It takes time to resolve claims on Amazon, Ebay, and Wal-Mart because you can’t speak directly to the seller.
+In the meantime, they seek us out to fulfill the request.
 Yes, it means they’ll have to buy another urn, but they can be assured that whether you call, email, or text, we’ll answer questions and stand behind the purchase.

 “We received the white cardinal urn we ordered this past Saturday.
 I would like to thank you for the prompt delivery and also note that the urn is beautiful and the engraving is correct and beautifully done.”
 Joanne C., New York